nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 ___Note for Virtual COM port___
 STM32F407 can use a Virtual COM port.
 If you enable Virtual COM port, you can use the USB port as a serial port.
-But Ethnernet and Virtual COM port cannot be used at the same time.
+But Ethernet and Virtual COM port cannot be used at the same time.
 Something is probably in conflict.
 Don't use USB Support.